purescript/pursuit/static/help-docs/users.md

 #### Examples of "interesting" kind signatures

-Consider the following examples of "interesting" kind signatures.
-Each kind signature is "interesting" because it has at least one type parameter whose kind is something other than kind `Type`:
+Each kind signature below is "interesting" because it has at least one type parameter whose kind is something other than kind `Type`:
 ```purescript
 -- the "k" part makes this kind signature "interesting"